Learn how to hook up a CB Linear Amp with this handy guide.

 They are usually designed for use at home or in mobile applications, but the only difference is that each simply has different power requirements.
 The good thing, however, is that the process of hooking up a CB linear amp is the same.

-In this article, we thus look at the process of hooking up a CB linear amp in a step-by-step process.
+In this article, we look at the process of how to hook up a CB linear amp in a step-by-step process.
 In addition, we will also outline the items you will need for the process and offer a few tips to make the process easy for you.

 What to Expect